aronmolnar/smartphone-hardening-guide/README.md

 Choose a phone that is guaranteed to receive security updates over a long time.
 The German Federal Office for Information Security (BSI) demands five years.
 In reality, it's mostly 2 to max.
 4 years.

 If you are tech-savvy, you might want to have a look at officially supported devices by [LineageOS](https://wiki.lineageos.org/devices/) and replace the manufacturer's Android version.
 You'll probably have support for a longer time, and you might eliminate some preinstalled shady apps.
 (Don't get it done in a seedy phone shop.)
+If you own a recent Google Pixel you can also choose [GrapheneOS](https://grapheneos.org/).

 ## Installation
 If possible, you might want to perform a factory reset of your phone before the initial operation.
 Make sure to regularly install system and app updates.